yannafaith/PredictingBitcoin/README.md

 ### Summary/Ranking of Models

 ##### Multivariate LSTM
-- Training set was 365 days, and the test set was the rest.
+- Training set was 365 days, and the test set was the remaining 48 days.
 - had 3 input vars/features, looked at the data one timestep back, output a predicted closing price.
 - used 200 epochs.
 - Had a RMSE of 96.75.